DigiBP/Team-Strawberries/README.md

 Our project,

 ## Background
-The goal of our project is to ease the process of supplier choice.
-Specifically, we want to digialize and automize some tasks.
-We want to implement some decision models with defined rules as well as create APIs to create a user friendly site to operate.
+Our project's primary objective is to transform and enhance the supplier selection process by leveraging digitalization and automation technologies.
+By integrating these cutting-edge solutions, we aim to significantly improve the efficiency and effectiveness of the decision-making process for choosing suppliers.
+To achieve this, we plan to develop sophisticated decision models that incorporate clearly defined rules and criteria, ensuring a consistent and transparent evaluation process.

+Additionally, we will create Application Programming Interfaces (APIs) that facilitate seamless integration with existing systems and enable a user-friendly platform for effortless operation.
+This platform will empower stakeholders to access essential information, streamline workflows, and make informed decisions in a timely manner.
+The combination of advanced decision models and an intuitive digital platform will not only simplify the supplier selection process but also promote a more collaborative and data-driven approach to strategic procurement management.

 ## The 'As-Is-Process':